 What is Montessori Toy Rotation?

-Montessori toy rotation is only displaying a handful of toys on your childs shelf at a time, and storing away the toys that may not be of interest to your child at the time.
-The idea is to not overwhelme the child with to many options, its also important to note that you only want to offer toys that are of interest to your child.
+Montessori toy rotation involves displaying only a handful of toys on your child’s shelf at a time while storing away the rest—especially those that may not currently interest your child.
+The idea is to avoid overwhelming your child with too many options and to create a calm, intentional play environment.
+It’s also important to offer toys that align with your child’s current interests and developmental stage.

 How Often should you rotate toys?